5 Days in Istanbul: A First-Time Visitor’s Itinerary Made Easy

 Istanbul Archaeological Museums

-A few short steps from the main Topkapi Palace complex, the İstanbul Archaeological Museums preserves a mixture of salvaged treasures from the ancient world, including Babylonian brickwork, Greek sarcophagi, Roman statuary, and Byzantine jewelry.
+A few short steps from the main Topkapi Palace complex, the İstanbul Archaeological Museums preserve a mixture of salvaged treasures from the ancient world, including Babylonian brickwork, Greek sarcophagi, Roman statuary, and Byzantine jewelry.
 History buffs will find a trove of artifacts to explore, scavenged from all over Turkey.

 Grand Bazaar